Reviews You Can Rely On

 How To Choose a Backpacking Stove

-So you've figured out you night a lightweight and portable stove to take into the backcountry.
+So you've figured out you need a lightweight, portable stove to take into the backcountry.
 Now what?
 Here are some things to take into account before making your purchase.

 Stove Type